mattlima/mooog/README.md

 `osc.param( {frequency: 800, type: 'sawtooth'} );`

 Internally, `param()` actually calls `AudioParam.cancelScheduledValues()` and then uses `AudioParam.setValueAtTime(value, currentTime)` by default in order to ensure consistent behavior.
-Put another way, using `param()` will **always** have the desired effect regardless of whether other value changes have been scheduled on that parameter.
+Put another way, using `param()` will **always** have the desired effect regardless of whether other value changes have been scheduled on that parameter, unlike acting on `Audioparam.value` directly.

 #### Parameters in time
 The `AudioParam` API provides 5 different methods for scheduling parameter changes. `param()` can be used to call any of them by adding properties to the object submitted.
-Here are examples using an oscillator's `frequency` parameter:
+Here are examples using an oscillator's `frequency` parameter.
+Note the use of `from_now` which causes a call to `setValueAtTime` at the currentTime if used with linear or exponential ramp functions.

 - Set `frequency` to 800 immediately.
 (Use `setValueAtTime`)
 `osc.param( {frequency: 800} );`